 Germs are microscopic organisms called pathogens that can cause disease.
 They’re sometimes called infectious agents in scientific terms – but most of us use the more common name: germs.

-While you might think pathogens are only one kind of organisms like bacteria or viruses, in fact that’s not the case.
+While you might think pathogens are only one kind of organism like bacteria or viruses, in fact, that’s not the case.
 There are several types of germ organisms commonly found around us:

 Why are germs bad?

 Image showing an example of how severely we’re exposed to germs.
 In the picture above, germs & microbes are highlighted under blacklight/UV light to make them visible to the eye.

 While you probably already know that good hygiene is important for avoiding catching an illness, there’s a bit more behind why it’s important.